proudcloud/clouduino/Example Codes/GPIO example/README.md

 The class does include several more methods that can be used to simplify configuration in the same "Arduino-ish" way, methods for writing/reading 8-bit registers (configuration and I/O ports) at once, as well as writing/reading consecutive registers (allowing all 16 bits to be read or written with one method ca ll). <See MCP23S17 Manual.txt in libaries folder for more details.>

-This guide will cover some of the commonly used methods in controlling the GPIO's for Clouduino.
+This guide will cover some of the commonly used methods in controlling the GPIO pins for Clouduino.

    *MCP()
    *begin()